W. P. Carey School of Business policies

 - ECN 221 Business Statistics

 W. P. Carey students who meet the criteria shown above should submit a concurrent degree request.
 Review and submission times are on the website.
-W. P. Carey students are unable to change their major status after they are admitted to a concurrent degree program unless they submit a new concurrent degree request.
-The direct admission criteria only apply to a single major within W. P. Carey; students are not able to freely change majors within their concurrent degree or dual concentration combinations.
+Business students are unable to change their major status after they are admitted to a concurrent degree program unless they submit a new concurrent degree request.
+The direct admission criteria only apply to a single major within the W. P. Carey School of Business; students are not able to freely change majors within their concurrent degree or dual concentration combinations.
 Students are allowed two concurrent degree request attempts.
 Current W. P. Carey students wishing to pursue a concurrent degree outside of business should submit a paper curriculum petition form and receive approval from both colleges (e.g., finance and psychology).

 Students seeking readmission after an absence from the university should visit the undergraduate readmission website for further information.